Definition of Sixth cranial nerve

 Sixth cranial nerve: The sixth cranial nerve is the abducent nerve, a small motor nerve that has one task: to supply a muscle called the lateral rectus muscle that moves the eye outward.

-Paralysis of the abducent nerve causes inward turning of the eye (internal strabismus) leading to double vision.
+Paralysis of the abducent nerve may cause inward turning of the eye (esotropia) leading to double vision.

 All 12 cranial nerves, the abducent nerve included, emerge from or enter the skull (the cranium), as opposed to the spinal nerves which emerge from the vertebral column.